RS1 Maps

 2.3.
 Select time series maps

-Some maps allow you to select a date.
-When you select one of these maps from the menu, a section will appear below this menu to select the date and to generate an animation.
-Once a date has been selected (some maps also allow you to select a time in addition to the date), click on the green button to see it in the viewer.
+Some maps support selecting a date.
+Once you've selected a map, clicking on the cogwheel next to its name will reveal a section for selecting a date and generating an animation.
+Once you've selected a date (some maps also allow you to select a time in addition to the date), click on the 'Refresh' button to see it in the viewer.

 If you don't add a date, the last available image of the map will be displayed (as long as the map supports this option).